 - Upload supplemental documents required for admission

-All eligible candidates are invited to complete an electronic interview as the final step of the admissions process.
+All eligible candidates are invited to complete an online interview as the final step of the admissions process.

 Any applicant who has a felony conviction or record containing illegal, unethical, or incompetent behaviors may jeopardize their ability to obtain certification or licensure to practice occupational therapy.